meine-stadt-transparent/meine-stadt-transparent/Readme.md

 ![Docker build](https://github.com/meine-stadt-transparent/meine-stadt-transparent/workflows/Docker%20build/badge.svg)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-black.svg)](https://github.com/ambv/black)

 Meine Stadt Transparent is a free council information system.
-Its current main focus is presenting data from offical German council information systems, so called "Ratsinforamtionssysteme".
+Its current main focus is presenting data from offical German council information systems, so called "Ratsinformationssysteme".
 Those are imported using the [OParl](https://oparl.org) API, which can easily customized.
 You can even write your own importer for arbitrary data sources.

 Our sample live system using the data of the city [Krefeld](https://www.krefeld.de/) is available at: [https://krefeld.meine-stadt-transparent.de/](https://krefeld.meine-stadt-transparent.de/).
 We provide a public chat on riot at `#meine-stadt-transparent:matrix.org`, which you can join on [matrix](https://matrix.to/#/!cEDbUmQZdyVTciakty:matrix.org?via=matrix.org).